tutods/devlinks/README.md

 ## 📄 Roadmap

-The goal of **DevLinks** is work to build your first website, but, in my case, I have a few changes when comparing with the course:
+The goal of **DevLinks** is build your first website, but, in my case, I have a few changes when comparing with the course:
 - [x] Use Gulp;
 - [x] Use Sass;
 - [x] Use SVG Sprite for the icons;